ceri-num/fa-paio/aaa/q-learning.md

 To notice that in professional condition (if you target to become an engineer in Computing Science), you will rarely have a decomposition of the tasks to achieve.
 -->

-You ~~can~~ must test your code at each development step by executing the code for few games and validate that the output is as expected.
+You ~~can~~ must test your code at each development step by executing the code for few games and validate that the output is as expected (a good python tool to make test: `pytest`).

-1. You can now try to answer how many episodes are required to learn a good enough policy.
+1. You can now try to answer the question: how many episodes are required to learn a good enough policy.

 ## Going further: